mauryarajkumar/To-Do-List-Using-React-Js/README.md

+# 📝 React Todo List App

+A simple, clean, and fully responsive Todo List application built with **React.js**.
+This app allows users to:

+- Add new todos
+- Mark todos as completed
+- Delete todos
+- View todos inside a modern, responsive card UI

+This project is perfect for beginners learning React state management and component structure.

+---

+## 🚀 Features

+### ✔ Add Todos
+Easily add items using the input form.

+### ✔ Mark as Completed
+Click any todo to toggle the completed state (line-through effect).

+### ✔ Delete Todos
+Each item includes a delete (×) button to remove it instantly.

+### ✔ Responsive Card UI
+The entire list is displayed inside a beautiful card with hover effects and mobile responsiveness.

+### ✔ Clean Component Structure
+- `App.jsx` → main logic
+- `Todolistitems` → list item component
+- `App.css` → styles (form + card + list)

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.